saurabhsingh25/ImageLab/README.md

 2. Add transforms to the pipeline and adjust their parameters
 3. Preview the result after each step
 4. Download the processed image or export the pipeline as Python code
-5. Explore the mathematical intuition for each transform
+5. Explore the mathematical intuition for each transform (click the "Mathematical Intuition" button)

 ---